 - Take the next scent and repeat as above until you have added the approximate number of drops.
 Feel free to add more or less to create the desired fragrance.

-Please note that if you are just starting and you don’t know which scents to try.
-You can divide the alcohol into smaller volumes, and try a different combination, experiment, be creative, have fun with it.
+Please note that if you are starting and you don’t know which scents to try.
+You can divide the alcohol into smaller volumes, try a different combination, experiment, be creative, have fun with it.

-The process of ageing your fragrance allows the scents to incorporate better and also become more potent.
+The process of aging your fragrance allows the scents to incorporate better and also become more potent.
 Once you have aged your perfume for the desired length of time, smell it again, the process may have changed the overall scent, so feel free to add a few more drops of fragrance to tweak it (Please note that you will need to age it again if you add more scent).

 Now that the fragrance is ready, you must dilute next.